ruggeri/tech-notes/TODO/main.md

 ## TODO

-**Do not review all files!** It is only these files that contain future areas to focus on.
-Anything else important has been listed above!
+**Do not review all files!** The TODO files contain everything I need.

-ai/ai-a-modern-approach.md
-ai/books.md
-ai/machine-learning.md
-ai/mixture-of-gaussians.md
-ai/naive-bayes-vs-logistic-regression.md
-ai/neural-nets.md
-ai/probablistic-graphical-models.md
-ai/TODO.md
-courses/recommended-online-courses.md
-distributed-systems/big-table.md
-distributed-systems/byzantine-fault-tolerance.md
-distributed-systems/cockroach.md
-distributed-systems/datastores.md
-distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md
-distributed-systems/distributed-consensus.md
-distributed-systems/distributed-file-system.md
-distributed-systems/distributed-systems-03-networking.md
-distributed-systems/distributed-systems-14-time-and-global-states.md
-distributed-systems/distributed-systems-15-coordination-and-agreement.md
-distributed-systems/locking.md
-distributed-systems/map-reduce.md
-distributed-systems/mutex.md
-distributed-systems/time-clocks-ordering.md
-distributed-systems/TODO.md
-randoms/books.md